Skip to main content

 Once done, you're ready to send affiliate links to influencers and track sales in Upfluence!

-This part is optional and only concern users that have a specific configuration.
+This part is optional and only concerns users that have a specific configuration.

 To do so, to make sure the visitor UUID (user identification) is persisted until the end of the checkout process, you need to make sure to forward it to the checkout page which is on your subdomain: